 - Disclosure to local authorities, for purposes connected with electoral registration, council tax or the investigation of benefit fraud

 - Disclosure to the Quality Assurance Agency, during institutional audits and other quality assessment exercises

 - If you leave Falmouth University owing money to the University, we may at our discretion pass this information to a debt collection agency

-- We may disclose information for the purpose of verifying the data about you held by Falmouth University, by another higher education institution or by government agencies
+- We may disclose information for the purpose of verifying data about you held by Falmouth University, held by another higher education institution, or held by government agencies

 - The right to prevent us from using your data for direct marketing purposes

 - The right to prevent us from processing your data in a way which causes or is likely to cause you substantial damage or distress.
 You can do this by serving us with a notice under section 10 of the Data Protection Act.
-However, we may refuse to accept such a notice in certain circumstances: For example, if doing so would prevent us from processing data which is necessary for our contract with you as a student
+However, we may refuse to accept such a notice in certain circumstances, for example if doing so would prevent us from processing data which is necessary for your enrolment as a student

 - The right to require us to correct, erase or destroy inaccurate data

 - The right to get access to the data which we hold about you